mjc-school/MJC-School/stage #4/module #5. AWS/theory/iam.md

 3. *IAM Role* - an identity with permissions that determine what the identity can and cannot do in AWS.
 It is very similar to an IAM User.
 However, a role does not have any credentials (password or access keys) associated with it.
 Instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
 For example, any IAM User(or even multiple IAM Users at the same time) can assume a role to temporarily take on different permissions for a specific task.
 4. *IAM Policy* - an entity that defines permissions to perform tasks in AWS services.
 It can be assigned to an IAM User, IAM User group, IAM Role.
 IAM Policies can be divided into 2 groups - identity-based policies and resource-based policies.
 Identity-based policies are assigned to an identity and specify what they can and cannot do.
 Resource-based policies are assigned to a resource and specify WHO can work with this resource and what actions they can do.
 AWS evaluates these policies when a principal, such as a user, makes a request to AWS.
 [Read more](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html)

-The first three items in the list above are generally referred to as *IAM identites*.
+The first three items in the list above are generally referred to as *IAM identities*.
 [Read more](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html)

 ## Pricing considerations